SyntaxBreaker/international-crime-map/README.md

 Step-by-step instructions on how to install the project:

-1. Clone the repository: `git clone https://github.com/SyntaxBreaker/International-Crime-Map.git`
+1. Clone the repository: `git clone git@github.com:SyntaxBreaker/international-crime-map.git`
-2. Navigate to the project directory: `cd International-Crime-Map`
+2. Navigate to the project directory: `cd international-crime-map`
 3. Install the dependencies: `npm install`

 ### Usage